ngafar/flickrGroups-dl/readme.md

 python main.py
 ```

-** HOLD UP! ** Before you can use the program you have to add your API key.
+**HOLD UP!** Before you can use the program you have to add your API key.
 Keep reading to see how.

 ## Setup

 You'll need an API key from Flickr.
 [Get one here](https://www.flickr.com/services/), it's free.

-Once you have an API key, paste it into `secrets-sample.py`.
+Once you have an API key, paste it into `secrets-sample.py`, and rename it to `secrets.py`.

+## Settings

+In `settings.py` you'll find some paramaters that can be adjusted.

+* `NUMBER_OF_IMGS`: The number of images you want to download
+* `SIZE`: Currently set to 0, have to do more research on this